davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 ([Revenue Won]+[Revenue In Pipeline])
 ```
-- **DAX Explanation (Generated):** This DAX expression calculates the total expected revenue by adding together two key components:
+- **DAX Explanation (Generated):** This DAX expression calculates the total expected revenue by adding two key components together:

-1. **Revenue Won**: This represents the revenue that has already been secured from sales that have been completed.
-It reflects the money that the business has successfully earned from closed deals.
+1. **Revenue Won**: This represents the revenue that has already been secured from sales that have been completed and finalized.
+It reflects the money that the business has successfully earned from customers.

 2. **Revenue In Pipeline**: This refers to the potential revenue from sales that are currently in progress but have not yet been finalized.
-This includes deals that are being negotiated or are expected to close in the future.
+This includes deals that are being negotiated or are expected to close in the near future.

-By summing these two values, the expression provides a forecast of total revenue, combining both confirmed income and anticipated income from ongoing sales efforts.
+By adding these two figures together, the measure provides a forecast of total revenue, combining both what has been achieved and what is anticipated.
 This helps businesses understand their current financial position and future revenue potential, allowing for better planning and decision-making.

 **`Forecast %`**